tensorpack/tensorpack/docs/tutorial/parallel-dataflow.md

 ### Distribute Tasks to Multiple Workers

-In this pattern, the master worker sends datapoints (the tasks) to multiple workers.
+In this pattern, the master sends datapoints (the tasks) to multiple workers.
 The workers are responsible for executing a (possibly expensive) mapping function on the datapoints, and send the results back to the master.